juliavekim/juliavekim/README.md

 - 👋 Hi, I'm @juliavekim!
-- 👀 I'm interested in applied optimisation, ML, AI, modelling and simulation
+- 👀 I'm interested in applied ML & AI, especially to personalised education
 - 📚 I'm currently studying at MIT
 - 🌱 I'm currently working as a Research Assistant, fortunate to be advised by Professor Dimitris Bertsimas
 - 📫 You can reach me at julia225@mit.edu